Exeter Chiefs: Recent seasons

 In the 2015–16 season the Chiefs finished in second place in Premiership Rugby entitling them to a home semi final in the Aviva Premiership which was played against Wasps.
 They won the match 34-23 thanks to two penalty tries, a try from Ian Whitten and a try from Dave Ewers as well as two penalties and four conversions from Gareth Steenson.
 This meant the Chiefs qualified to their first Aviva Premiership final on 28 May.
 They lost 28–20 to champions Saracens despite tries from England international Jack Nowell and club captain Jack Yeandle as well as 2 penalties and 2 conversions from Gareth Steenson.

 The Chiefs also reached the quarter-final of the European Champions Cup in 2015–16.
 They were drawn away to Wasps in a tight game which they eventually lost 25–24 at the Ricoh Arena after Wasps' Jimmy Gopperth kicked a last-minute conversion.

 In 2016–17, the Chiefs won the Premiership for the first time in their history by beating Wasps in the final 23–20.
 The game finished 20–20 at full time with captain Gareth Steenson slotting a late penalty to take it to extra time.
 In extra time, Steenson added another penalty to secure the victory.

 The Chiefs finished the 2017–18 season eight points clear at the top of the Premiership Rugby table, but ultimately lost to 27–10 to Saracens in the final on 26 May 2018.

 The Chiefs saw their most success to date during the 2019–20 season, winning an historic double of the European Rugby Champions Cup, in their first appearance in the final, and the Premiership.

 In light of several controversies regarding their crest, the club unveiled a new logo ahead of the 2022–23 season (see below).

+In the 2023–2024 season Exeter finished 7th and reached the quarter finals of the champions cup and topped their rugby cup group and then lost in the semi finals to Gloucester.
+They won their first game 65–20 against Saracens but lost their final game to Leicester Tigers.

+In October 2024, the Chiefs sacked their defence coach Omar Mouneimne after having had their worst ever start to the Premiership, suffering six straight defeats at the start the 2024-25 season.
+In January 2025, they suffered their 12th defeat in 13 Premiership or Champions Cup and conceded the most points of any game they have played at home since reaching the top flight in 2010, having been defeated 69–17 to Bordeaux Bègles.